Vision Foundation

 Vision Foundation, India, supports rural women, youth, children, elders, and disabled individuals in the rural areas of Madurai District, Tamilnadu.
 With the Giving Joy grant, the Foundation provided vocational training on vermicomposting to women previously engaged in manual scavenging.
 These women are oppressed, exploited and live in helplessness and submissiveness.
 In these circumstances, the grant provided an alternative employment opportunity through production and sale of vermicompost with income necessary for a dignified and healthy.

-The first grant activity was forming two Self-Help Groups (SHGs) with 40 underprivileged Dalit women, many of whom had been engaged in manual scavenging.
-They then kickstarted a 15-day vocational training program for 20 women, equipping them with skills in vermicomposting production, packaging, and marketing.
-But the training went beyond business—it also fostered awareness about hygiene, gender equality, and women’s empowerment.
-Once trained, these women became mentors themselves, passing on their knowledge to another 20 women, ensuring that all 40 participants gained the skills to build a better future.
+The first activity funded by the Giving Joy microgrant was the formation of two Self-Help Groups (SHGs) comprising 40 underprivileged Dalit women, many of whom had previously been engaged in manual scavenging.
+A 15-day vocational training program was then launched for 20 of these women, providing hands-on skills in vermicompost production, packaging, and marketing.
+Beyond business skills, the training also included critical awareness on hygiene, gender equality, and women’s empowerment.

-With the training complete, Vision Foundation used the remaining $300 of the grant to create a revolving seed fund, giving the women access to small loans.
-This allowed them to purchase earthworms, seeds, and essential tools to set up their own vermicomposting units.
-They also received technical support from the Agricultural Engineering Department of the Government of Tamil Nadu, giving them the confidence to take their businesses to the next level.
+With the training complete, the remaining $300 of the grant was used to establish a revolving seed fund.
+This gave the women access to small loans to purchase earthworms, seeds, and tools to set up vermicomposting units.
+Technical support from the Agricultural Engineering Department of the Government of Tamil Nadu further empowered the women to scale their efforts confidently.

 Previous